 A single fusion-crusted stone weighing 137 g was found in the Sahara Desert.
 It was sold by the finder to German dealer S. Ralew in 2007, and a sample was submitted to the Museum für Naturkunde (A. Greshake) in Berlin, Germany for analysis and classification under the designation NWA 4898.

 Spacecraft have found that basalts are not present in all topographic low areas, but instead, reservoirs of basaltic magma are confined at great depth with eruptions being contingent on a combination of factors such as the crustal thickness, the concentration of heat-producing elements (KUTh), and the extent of the underlying magma columns.
-Based on spectral data, it was determined that many different basalt units exist within individual maria, these representing a wide range of crystallization ages, from ~4.35 b.y. (components of the lunar breccia Kalahari 009) to as young as ~1.3 b.y.
+Based on spectral data, it was determined that many different basalt units exist within individual maria, these representing a wide range of crystallization ages from ~4.35 b.y. (components of the lunar breccia Kalahari 009) to as young as ~1.3 b.y.
 Crater counting methods indicate that some maria could have formed as recently as 1 b.y. ago (G. T. Taylor, 2007).
-With a crystallization age (RbSr) of 3.578 b.y., NWA 4898 is somewhat older than the mare basalt NWA 032, the latter crystallizing 2.852 b.y. ago (RbSr) and considered to be one of the youngest mare basalts in our collections.
+With a crystallization age (RbSr) of 3.578 b.y., NWA 4898 is somewhat older than the mare basalt NWA 032, the latter crystallizing only 2.852 b.y. ago (RbSr) and is considered to be one of the youngest mare basalts in our collections.
 A look at the ages determined for the lunar meteorites reveals that none of them have a bulk rock age older than ~3.85 b.y., upholding the lunar cataclysm hypothesis.